lelutin/puppet-asterisk/README.md

 configuration options.
 The default values are taken from Debian's default sip.conf file.

-For passing in settings, you need to send a hash to the `asterisk::sip` class with the `sip_options` parameter:
+For passing in settings, you need to send a hash to the `asterisk` class with the `sip_options` parameter:

+    ```puppet
     $sip_options = {
       disallow => ['all'],
       allow => ['alaw'],